History of Mansfield Town F.C.: 77 years in the Football League, over

 David Holdsworth made a fantastic impact in his start at the Stags, winning the majority of his games, instantly guiding the club away from their relegation worries.
-He shored up the Mansfield defence and with the new signings of Alan Marriott, Scott Garner and Paul Mayo the team broke the club record of consecutive home clean sheets with six in a row, against Crawley Town, Rushden & Diamonds, York City, Kettering Town, Lewes, finally beating the record with a 1–0 victory over Forest Green Rovers.
+He shored up the Mansfield defence and with the new signings of Alan Marriott, Scott Garner and Paul Mayo the team broke the club record of five consecutive home clean sheets with six, against Crawley Town, Rushden & Diamonds, York City, Kettering Town, Lewes, finally beating the record with a 1–0 victory over Forest Green Rovers.
 Despite this fantastic home form, Mansfield couldn't pick up enough points to muster enough of a challenge for the play-offs.
 Another poor, mid-table season followed and in November 2010, David Holdsworth was sacked as manager.

 Following Holdsworth's departure, Duncan Russell, the assistant manager, was named as the club's full-time manager.
 Under Russell, the Stags made a memorable run in the FA Trophy and on Saturday 19 March 2011, reached the final by defeating Luton Town F.C.
 2–1 on aggregate, with a 120th-minute goal to draw 1–1 at Kenilworth Road.
 However their second trip to Wembley Stadium was not as successful as the first, finishing in an extra-time defeat to Darlington.

 Following a poor showing in the 2010–2011 league campaign, Russell was told his contract as manager would not be renewed, with Paul Cox later announced as his replacement.
 Cox led Mansfield to their highest Conference finish in his first season.
 A good run of form after Christmas saw the Stags finish in third in the league, although they lost 2–1 on aggregate to eventual play-off winners York City after extra time in the promotion play-off semi-final.

-Return to the Football League

 An indifferent start to the 2012–13 season left Mansfield lingering around mid-table, with some fans calling for the manager's head.
 One good point to the first half of the season was the club's FA Cup run.
 A 2–1 win over Lincoln City set up a third round tie with Premier League side Liverpool.
 A controversial Luis Suarez goal helped the Reds to a 2–1 victory, but a brave display from the Mansfield team gave the team momentum in the weeks to follow.
 Following the cup game the Stags won 20 of their last 24 games, including a club record run of 12 consecutive wins, to clinch the Blue Square Bet Premier title, and promotion back to the Football League.
 The title was sealed with a 1–0 victory over Wrexham on 20 April 2013.